kaiomagalhaes/kaiomagalhaes.github.io/_posts/2016-09-21-The-Art-Of-Defining-Products.md

 **Conclusion**

 When you have an idea or are talking to a possible client keep in mind that most of the time you should narrow down an idea to its core.
 Validate it first with a proper MVP and then iterate as you gather feedback and learn.
-This is how we define products here at Codelitt; it’s not about getting projects to build, but rather our goal is to build great, worthwhile, and needed products.
+This is how we define products here at Codelitt.
+Our goal is never about getting projects to build, but rather to build great, worthwhile, and needed products.
+You can't get there without these steps.
+While many immersed the startup culture my find these steps obvious, newcomers often don't.
+Don't learn the hard way.
+Follow the steps laid out by the community and you'll save yourself a lot of heartache.

-This post is the first in a series of how to define, build and deliver your products.
-Subscribe to be the first to receive updates.
-We're making a big push to externalize our processes and best practices, if you're interested in learning more take a look at our repository.
-We open source all of our policies and best practices.